plone/plone.app.deco/README.txt

 It is important to realise that Blocks does not care how a page was rendered: it could be a verbatim chunk of HTML fetched from the database (as is usually the case with Deco-managed pages), the result of rendering a page template, or some other dynamically generated content.
-If it has a ``layout`` link in the head, it will be transformed and merged into the site layout.
+If it has a ``data-layout`` attribute in the html tag, it will be transformed and merged into the site layout.

 **Note:** When ``plone.app.deco`` is installed, it will enable a theme called ``deco`` in portal_skins and switch to it as the default.
 This installs an